 - age appropriate calorie limits

-- larger servings of vegetables and fruits (students must take at least one serving of produce)
+- larger servings of vegetables and fruits (students must take at least one serving of fruit or vegetable)

 - a wider variety of vegetables, including dark green and red/orange vegetables and legumes.